 Buying a house is often the largest purchase a person will make in his or her lifetime.
 The median cost of a single-family home in Massachusetts was just over $400,000.
 Most Americans take out a 15 or 30-year mortgage when they purchase a home.
 Homeowners who still owe a significant amount on their mortgages may not consider how owning a home affects estate planning.
 After all, most people don’t own their homes outright until later in life, if ever.
 It is important for families of all income levels to plan for what may happen to their home if a family member passes away unexpectedly.
-If you are buying a house in Southern Massachusetts, here are some estate planning tips.
+If you are buying a house in Southeastern Massachusetts, here are some estate planning tips.

 Estate Planning Tips to Consider When Buying a House

 1. Consider Placing Your Home in a Trust

 Depending on your circumstances, placing your home in a trust could be beneficial.
 You do not need to own your home outright in order to transfer it into a revocable living trust.
 You will still need to pay your mortgage after transferring your home into a trust.
 If you refinance your mortgage, the lender may require you to take the home out of the trust to do so.
 You can transfer the home back in after refinancing.

 The main benefit of transferring your home into a trust is to avoid going through the probate process.
 In other words, if you pass away and still owe money on your mortgage, the trust will continue to own the home for the benefit of your named beneficiaries.
 Depending on how you set up the trust, the home could transfer automatically to the beneficiaries without going through probate.
 Or, the trust can continue to own the home until your children reach a certain age.
 Trusts are highly individual and you have many options when it comes to creating the terms of the trust agreement.